ameypg-git/Quant-Finance-Projects-Erdos-Summer-2025/Mini Project 3/README.md

-#  Mini Project 3 : Black-Scholes Option Pricing Analysis
+#  Mini Project 3 : Black Scholes Option Pricing Analysis

 This repository contains a Jupyter notebook that explores the behavior of **European call and put option prices** using the **Black Scholes model**.